 - 1. Landscaping Alternative.
 Up to two feet of the front of a parking space as measured from a line parallel to the direction of the bumper of a vehicle using the space may be landscaped with ground cover plants instead of paving. - G. Perimeter Curbing.
 Parking areas designed to accommodate six or more vehicles shall provide a six-inch wide and six-inch high concrete curb along the outer edge of the parking facility pavement, except where said pavement abuts a fence or wall.
 Curbs separating landscaped areas from parking areas shall be designed to allow stormwater runoff to pass through. - H. Shading.
 Parking areas designed to accommodate six or more vehicles shall provide shading for a minimum of 40 percent of the parking areas.
 Shade may be provided by structures (such as solar canopies or carports), trees, or other equivalent mechanism.
 If shade is provided by trees, sufficient trees shall be planted so that, upon those trees reaching 15 years of age, the stalls and back-up areas are at least 40 percent shaded on June 22nd of each year when the sun is directly overhead. - I. Lighting.
 Parking lot lighting shall be required for areas designed to accommodate six or more vehicles, providing a minimum of one-half foot-candle and a maximum of three foot-candles of light during the hours of use from one-half hour before dusk until one-half hour after dawn. - 1.
-The height of lighting fixtures shall not exceed 30 feet. - 2.
-Light standards shall be mounted on reinforced concrete pedestals or otherwise protected from damage from automobiles. - 3.
-All lighting used to illuminate an off-street parking or loading area shall be designed to direct light and glare away from any adjoining lots, residential areas, and public streets. - 4.
-Lighting design shall be coordinated with the landscape plan to ensure that vegetation will not substantially impair the intended illumination. - J. Parking Area Landscaping.
-Parking areas designed to accommodate six or more vehicles must be landscaped according to the general standards of Chapter 18.13, Landscaping, as well as the standards of this Subsection. - 1.
-Landscape Area Required.
-A minimum of five percent of uncovered parking lot area (i.e. not under a solar canopy or other cover) shall be landscaped. - 2.
-Minimum Planter Dimension.
-No landscape area smaller than four feet in any horizontal dimension, excluding curbing, shall count toward required landscaping. - 3.
-Layout.
+The height of lighting fixtures shall not exceed 30 feet. - Light standards shall be mounted on reinforced concrete pedestals or otherwise protected from damage from automobiles. - 3.
+All lighting used to illuminate an off-street parking or loading area shall be designed to direct light and glare away from any adjoining lots, residential areas, and public streets. - Lighting design shall be coordinated with the landscape plan to ensure that vegetation will not substantially impair the intended illumination. - J. Parking Area Landscaping, Parking areas designed to accommodate six or more vehicles must be landscaped according to the general standards of Chapter 18.13, Landscaping, as well as the standards of this Subsection. - Landscape Area Required.
+A minimum of five percent of uncovered parking lot area (i.e. not under a solar canopy or other cover) shall be landscaped. - Minimum Planter Dimension.
+No landscape planter that is to be counted toward the required landscape area shall be smaller than 25 square feet in area, orarea smaller than four feet in any horizontal dimension, excluding curbing, shall count toward required landscaping. - Layout.
 Landscaped areas shall be well-distributed throughout the parking lot area.
-Parking lot landscaping may be provided in any combination of: - a.
-Landscaped planting strips at least four feet wide between rows of parking stalls;
+Parking lot landscaping may be provided in any combination of: